In the Kitch

 Fish sticks in a white ramekin, dip on the side.

-We all know kids love fish and chips, and what could go wrong with such a quick and tasty snack?
-Even though they are enjoyable, it’s additionally common knowledge that frozen, breaded fish fillets are filled with sodium, preservatives, and a number of fillers that kids just don’t need.
+We all know kids love fish and chips, and what could go wrong with such a quick and tasty dinner?
+Even though they are enjoyable, it's common knowledge that store-bought frozen, breaded fish fillets are usually filled with sodium, preservatives, and a number of fillers that kids just don't need.

 For this recipe, your most important ingredients are a few white fish fillets, breading ingredients, and oil!
 As a bonus, I've whipped up a tangy dipping sauce for the fish sticks.
 What kid wouldn't love that?!

 My kids think these are the best and prefer them to store-bought.
-They're especially great for a special back to school dinner.
-My mouth is already salivating from just considering the symphony of smoky and sweet flavors.
+They're especially great for a special back to school dinner alongside some kimchi fries or baked turnip fries for a healthier option.
+The fish stick sauce is a big hit!

 I also have this electric skillet fried fish recipe and kimchi tacos with breaded cod that you might like.